They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 "And you still fight like it will stay the same for you."

-Michael looked back at the chamber.
+Michael looked at the chamber.

-Park wasn't wrong.
+Park was not wrong.

 "I'm working on it," Michael said.

 Park nodded once.
-"Good."

-Michael thought about screens.
-Maps.
-Rounds.
-Respawns in games that let you rehearse pressure without consequence.
-Then he looked at Yuri's torn sleeve, Min-ho's dented guard, and the blood drying across the floor.
+He looked at Yuri's torn sleeve, Min-ho's dented guard, and the blood drying across the floor.

 The route marker pulsed again.